Although it is called steel wool, it is not made from wool or steel.

 2- Clean Rusty Materials

-You can clean them using steel wool which will not only remove the rust it will bring back the like-new shine.
+You can clean them using steel wool which will not only remove the rust stains but will also bring back the like-new shine.

-This works on rusty metal surfaces as well.
+This works on rusty metal surfaces as well such as your old metal roofs, furniture, pipes, etc.

 3- Clean the Oven

-Steel wool works wonders on removing the rough stains from your oven, particularly burnt food.
+Steel wool works wonders in removing the rough stains from your kitchen oven, particularly burnt food inside.

 The steel wool works better on burnt food compared to using cleaning chemicals.